mhuggins/jquery-countTo/readme.md

 ### With Bower

-If you will bower, add that lines your component.json file.
+If you will use bower, add that lines your component.json file.

             "jquery-countTo": "latest"